mikke89/RmlUiDoc/pages/cpp_manual/decorators.md

 // Returns one of the decorator's previously loaded textures.
 // @param[in] index The index of the desired texture.
-// @return The texture at the appropriate index, or NULL if the index was invalid. const {{page.lib_ns}}::Core::Texture* GetTexture(int index = 0) const;
+// @return The texture at the appropriate index, or nullptr if the index was invalid. const {{page.lib_ns}}::Core::Texture* GetTexture(int index = 0) const;
 ```